spoke-ph/twilio-runtime-spoke-api/README.md

 ### 4. Deploy

-The deploy process will create a new Twilio Runtime service in your Spoke account called `spoke-api-service`.
-The functions and environment variables in this project will be deployed into this service.
+The deploy step uses the Twilio CLI with the credentials provided in Step 2 to create a new Twilio Runtime service in your Spoke account called `spoke-api-service`.
+The functions in this project, and environment variables you created in your `.env` file in Step 3 will be deployed into this service.

 ```bash
 $ npm run deploy
 ```
 When deployment has finished, the Twilio Serverless URL for the application will be printed to the console.
-This URL can be used to access the application:
+This URL can be used to access the application, for example:

 `Deployed to: https://spoke-api-service-1234-dev.twil.io`